-Since most rental property owners report the financial performance of their rental properties on Schedule E of their personal tax return, it’s important to have a firm understanding of this document, because it says A LOT about your business.
-For a rental property owner, it basically is your business every year.
+Since most rental property owners report the financial performance of their rental properties on Schedule E of their personal tax return, it's important to have a firm understanding of this document because it says A LOT about your business.
+For a rental property owner, it essentially is your business every year.

 Unless you've been preparing for tax time all year long, it can take a lot of work to reproduce these numbers in your Schedule E at the end of the year (hundreds of hours in some cases)… UNLESS you're working with the free automation that comes with TenantCloud.

-TenantCloud is the only property management software that is built to sync with your Quickbooks Online account (so you can sync transactions from TenantCloud directly into QB), which can save a lot of time in completing the schedule E.
+TenantCloud is the only property management software built to sync with your Quickbooks Online account (so you can sync transactions from TenantCloud directly into QB), which can save a lot of time in completing Schedule E.

-Likewise, if a landlord doesn’t use Quickbooks, it’s just as easy to have the Schedule E produced directly in TenantCloud without using Quickbooks at all.
+Likewise, if a landlord doesn't use Quickbooks, it's just as easy to have Schedule E produced directly in TenantCloud without using Quickbooks.